FeliceGeracitano/webperf-dashboard/README.md

 - Removed Pagespeed Insights since now is powered by lighthouse
 - Latest lighthouse
 - Grafana dashboards with more details
 - more to come..
-(CI hook for Github PR, more metrics, parallel page analysis)
+(Performance delta on target Branch, more metrics, parallel page analysis)

 ### Requirements